groue/GRMustache/README.md

 	+ (NSString*)linkSection:(GRMustacheSection *)section withContext:(GRMustacheContext *)context {
 	  return [NSString stringWithFormat:
 	          @"<a href=\"/people/%@\">%@</a>",
-	          [object valueForKey:@"id"],       // id of person comes from current context [section renderObject:context]];  // link text comes from the natural rendering of the inner section }
+	          [context valueForKey:@"id"],      // id of person comes from current context [section renderObject:context]];  // link text comes from the natural rendering of the inner section }
 	@end

 Here we have written class methods because our helper doesn't carry any state.
 You are free to define helpers as instance methods, too.

-Now let's introduce the GRMustacheContext class.
-Its role is to help you provide to the template a context which contains both data, and helper methods:
+Now let's introduce a useful feature of the GRMustacheContext class: providing to the template a context which contains both data, and helper methods:

 	id dataModel = ...;
 	GRMustacheContext *context = [GRMustacheContext contextWithObjects: [RenderingHelper class], dataModel, nil];